Are Space Heaters Illegal in Office Buildings?

 The Future of Office Comfort and Safety

-As workplace strategy continues to evolve, the demand for “Workspace with a Purpose” is growing.
-Professionals are no longer satisfied with the “gray boxes” of the past where they had to fight for every degree of heat.
-The future of work is managed, flexible, and safe.
+The demand for “Workspace with a Purpose” is growing.
+Professionals are moving away from the “gray boxes” of the past toward managed, flexible, and safe environments.

 Integrated Smart Systems

-Modern buildings are increasingly using smart HVAC systems that can adjust in real-time based on occupancy and ambient temperature.
-This technology, combined with the operational oversight provided by a dedicated team, is making the portable space heater a relic of the past.
-At Workbox, we are committed to staying at the forefront of these workplace trends, ensuring our members have access to the best possible environments.
+Modern buildings increasingly use smart HVAC systems that adjust in real-time based on occupancy.
+Combined with operational oversight, this technology is making the portable space heater a relic of the past.

 The Value of Professional Management